andorsk/web5-tabata-timer/README.md

 ## Web5 Tabata Timer

+No ads.
+Open source.
+Personal use.
+No tracking.
+Free.
+No paywall.
+Own and share your workout data with a web5 based tabata timer.

 Tabata timers are used for HIT excrcises.
 They give you short increments of exercies and rest.
 I use it quite a bit, but the one I use has a paywall after 2 routines and has a ton of ads.
 I don't want any of that.